How to calculate CO2 emissions for transport companies

 The final step is to consolidate all of your emissions calculations to determine the total emissions for your company.
 While the calculation itself is straightforward, consolidating emissions data for thousands of journeys, multiple transport modes (road, ocean freight, air, etc.), and other types of emissions can involve hundreds of complex Excel sheets.

-How carbon accounting software makes calculating CO2 emissions easier and hassle-free
+How carbon accounting software makes calculating CO₂e emissions easier and hassle-free

-It is technically possible to collect data and calculate emissions manually, but it creates a huge admin burden, takes hundreds of hours, and is ultimately more of an estimation than an accurate count.
+It is technically possible to collect data and calculate emissions manually, but it creates a huge admin burden, takes hundreds of hours each time, and is ultimately more of an estimation than an accurate count.

 That’s why transport and logistics companies are using carbon accounting software to calculate, analyze, and report on their emissions.
-This software saves time by automating data collection and reporting, and provides deep insights on how companies can reduce their carbon footprint and offer more sustainable options to their clients.
+This software saves time by automating data collection and reporting, and provides deep insights on how companies can improve the efficiency of their operations to reduce both costs and emissions, as well as offering more sustainable options to their clients.

-Carbon accounting software also makes compliance with regulations like the CSRD much easier and more accurate for both the companies themselves and their clients.
-And if you’re looking for carbon accounting software designed to make calculating and reporting on supply-chain-related CO2 emissions easy, then look no further than BigMile.
+Carbon accounting software also makes it easier to share emissions data with clients and to export data needed for sustainability reporting with the click of a button.
+And if you’re looking for carbon accounting software designed to make calculating and reporting on supply-chain-related CO₂e emissions hassle-free, then look no further than BigMile.

-Why leading transport and logistics companies are using BigMile to calculate CO2 emissions
+Why leading transport and logistics companies choose BigMile for emissions calculation

-So whether you’re trying to move from manual, labor-intensive spreadsheet calculation or whether you’re just starting the journey of emissions measurement, we can make carbon accounting hassle-free—so you can focus on delivering value for your clients.
+Whether you’re trying to move from manual, labor-intensive spreadsheet calculation or whether you’re just starting the journey of emissions measurement, BigMile makes carbon accounting hassle-free—so you can focus on delivering value for your clients.

 We also partner with leading software providers to add our Emissions API to their platforms, so why not check if your existing supply chain systems include the BigMile API (and if not, you can always make a request to add it).

-Are you ready to get started with carbon accounting?
-Join 300+ companies like RICOH, Rittal, and De Rijke Group who are using BigMile to calculate their carbon footprint.
+Ready to get started?
+Join 250+ companies like Farm Trans, Rittal, and De Rijke Group who are using BigMile to calculate their carbon footprint.
 Simply book a demo and we’ll give you a personalized tour of our platform and how it can help you.